Web site: Thule.com

 As a side note, Thule bought out Canadian bike trailer manufacturer Chariot.
 They have transitioned away from the Chariot brand name although they still call the trailers Thule Chariot.
 Strollers are just Thule.

 The models.
 If you are an avid bicyclist who also wants to occasionally jog with baby, Thule offers four models of bike trailers (and corresponding double trailers) with optional kits that turn the trailers into jogging strollers.
-Example: the Cougar ($675 to $775, includes strolling kit), which features plush harness straps, padded seats and adjustable suspension.
+Example: the Cougar ($690 to $775, includes strolling kit), which features plush harness straps, padded seats and adjustable suspension.
 A plus: the Cougar has expanded legroom for the kiddies.
-A double version (Cougar 2) is $775 to $875.
+A double version (Cougar 2) is $790 to $875.
+The CX1 ($675 to $1230) can also be converted to a jogger with their Jogging Kit ($100 to $300).

 Rencently, the company expanded into the stroller arena with three sports strollers: the Thule Glide ($375), and the Urban Glide ($400).
 The Glide is a fixed wheel dedicated jogging stroller with 16″ front wheel and 18″ rear wheels.
 It comes with height adjustable handle, hand brake, and adjustable canopy.
 The fold is one handed although to get it compact you need to remove the wheels.
 The stroller weighs 22 lbs. and the price is $350.
 Accessories include a parent console and infant car seat adapter.